C.D. INCA-Aruba

 Club Deportivo INCA are a Salvadoran professional football club based in Entre Rios, La Libertad, El Salvador.

 The club changed their name to Club Deportivo INCA.

 History

 They have played in the Salvadoran Second Division under the name Inca Super Flat until the 2006/2007 season.

 Following their time in the second division, the club reverted their name back to Club Deportivo Inca.

+Due to the violence in the region the club played in, Caused the club to suspend operations from 2015 until 2020.

+In 2026, the club merged with ADET-Aruba to form Inca ADET-Aruba.

+In the club first tournament under the INCA-Aruba name, under the leadership of manager Hector Salazar.
+The club finished first in the regular season standing before defeating Dragon 5-1 on aggregate and Atletico Balboa 3–2 on aggreate.
+They reached the final against Sensunte Cabañas, which they won 4-0 thanks to a double by Bryan Paz, David Gomez and Diego Urrutia.

+On May 31, 2026 INCA-Aruba the Clausura 2026 champion defeated the Apertura 2025 Champion Atletico Balboa 4-2 on penalties after the match ended after extra time.